 In 2010, New York State passed the Electronic Equipment Recycling and Reuse Act, which ensures that manufacturers are responsible for the recycling costs of electronics, whether physically or financially.
-This law, which went into effect in April 2011, will be a welcome release from the cost burden of handling and recycling the electronic waste stream for many municipalities.
-According to the law, residents will have access to convenient drop-off locations at no charge.
-That, along with a phased in electronics ban from municipal solid waste, will incentivize recycling of e-waste and put the costs onto the manufacturers.
-There are already multiple take-back locations in Onondaga County for e-waste; OCRRA expects there to be more coming online this year.
+This law, which went into effect in April 2011, is a welcome release from the cost burden of handling and recycling the electronic waste stream for many municipalities.
+According to the law, residents must have access to convenient drop-off locations at no charge.
+That, along with a phased-in electronics ban from municipal solid waste, incentivizes recycling of e-waste and requires the manufacturers to assume material management costs at end of the items useful life.

 In addition to e-waste, in 2010 New York State adopted legislation to require manufacturers of rechargeable batteries to provide recycling for their products, physically or financially.
 This entails manufacturers providing outlets for recycling at all retail locations that sell rechargeable batteries at no charge to the consumer.
 This is another welcome relief for municipalities.
-While OCRRA has used the no-charge Call2Recycle® program to recycle residents' rechargeable batteries, this legislation will give consumers even more convenient outlets, ultimately lessening OCRRA's labor burden to handle this material.
+While OCRRA has used the no-charge Call2Recycle® program to recycle residents' rechargeable batteries, this legislation gives consumers even more convenient outlets, ultimately lessening OCRRA's labor burden to handle this material.

-While these two recent laws address commonly disposed of items that contain toxic material, there are many other items that are currently managed by planning units that could be financed by the manufacturers.
-These include mercury-containing devices, such as old thermostats, thermometers and fluorescent light bulbs; CFC-containing appliances, such as air conditioners; old appliances; oil-based paint; and finally, packaging.
+There are many other items that are currently managed by planning units that could be financed by the manufacturers.
+These include, old thermostats, thermometers and fluorescent light bulbs; CFC-containing appliances, such as air conditioners; old appliances; paint; mattresses; and finally, packaging.
 These items are currently handled either in the MSW stream or as a household hazardous waste; all of which incur a cost to planning units.
 These costs become particularly difficult to absorb with the state's delays in releasing HHW grant funds to the planning units.
 While crafting EPR legislation for some items is more complicated than others (namely, packaging), the impacts these materials have on municipal waste systems make it beneficial for the state to continue to investigate and push for these types of laws.